Chapter Twenty-Seven: Criminal Hero

 "...
 Master Naofumi… I think that was the first time I've seen you handle Filo all on your own without snapping at her."
 Raphtalia said happily beside him.
 She was smiling widely at seeing Naofumi acting like a real Father.

-"Yeah, she still annoys me, but I think that loli is finally starting to listen to me," Naofumi said optimistically as he placed the Amber into his Shield's Inventory and got back to work on the Bangle.
+"Yeah, she still annoys me a little bit, but I think that girl is finally starting to listen to me," Naofumi said optimistically as he placed the Amber in his pack and got back to work on the Bangle.

 'I mean… ever since that dungeon, it's like she's different… or maybe I'm finally starting to see her the way Raphtalia sees her...'
-Naofumi pondered to himself.
+Naofumi wasn't too certain what the change was.
+But it appeared in this case to be for the good.

-He didn't know what it was.
-It wasn't like Filo had completely changed after that cave experience.
-She seemed just as loud and annoying and cheerful as ever, with the world's greatest appetite to boot… but maybe that dungeon had changed him in more ways than he'd thought.
+She still seemed to be as loud and annoying and cheerful as ever, with the world's greatest appetite to boot, so perhaps that dungeon had changed him in more ways than he'd thought.

-"I'm just happy that you get along with her a lot better now Master Naofumi," Raphtalia said happily.
+"I'm just happy that you get along with her a lot better now, Naofumi," Raphtalia said happily.

 "Yeah, me too."
 He replied.
 "I feel a lot better now that I don't have to yell or lecture her every day."